Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems --

 Now, let $v_0$ be the unique vertex that has degree $2$ in $G'$, and recall that by definition all other vertices of $G'$ have degree~$3$ in $G'$.
 Consider the coalition $V(G')\cup \{r\}$.
 The edge set $E(G') \cup \{rv_0\}$ matches each vertex in $S$ up to its capacity, while $x$ assigns only half this value to each vertex in~$S$ and zero to $r$.
 Hence, $x(S) < v(S)$, contradicting to our assumption that $x$ is in the core. \end{proof}

 We will now prove Theorem~\ref{t-struc1}.
 In order to do this we first explain our reduction.
-Let $(N,v)$ be a $b$-matching game defined on a graph $G=(V,E)$ with a positive capacity function~$b$ and a positive edge weighting~$w$.
-We construct a graph $\overline{G}=(\overline{V},\overline{E})$ with a positive edge weighting~$\overline{w}$ and partition~${\cal V}$ of $\overline{V}$ by applying the construction of Tutte \cite{Tu54}:
+Let $(N,v)$ be a $b$-matching game defined on a graph $G=(V,E)$ with a positive capacity function~$b$ and a positive edge weighting~$w$. {We assume that $b^* \ge 2$, as otherwise we obtain a matching game.} We construct a graph $\overline{G}=(\overline{V},\overline{E})$ with a positive edge weighting~$\overline{w}$ and partition~${\cal V}$ of $\overline{V}$ by applying the construction of Tutte \cite{Tu54}:

 \begin{itemize} \item Replace each vertex $i \in V$ with capacity $b(i)$ by a set $V_i$ of $b(i)$ vertices $i^1,\ldots,i^{b(i)}$. \item Replace each edge $ij \in E$ by an edge $i_jj_i$ where $i_j$ and $j_i$ are new vertices, such that $i_j$ is adjacent to $i^1,\ldots,i^{b(i)}$, while $j_i$ is adjacent to $j^1,\ldots,j^{b(j)}$.
 Let $E_{ij}=\{i_j,j_i\}$. \item Let $\overline{V}$ consist of all the vertices in the sets $V_i$ and the sets $E_{ij}$, and let $\overline{E}$ consist of all the edges defined above. \item Give every edge $i_jj_i$, $i_ji^h$ $(h\in \{1,\ldots,b(i)\})$, $j_ij^h$ $(h\in \{1,\ldots,b(j)\})$ weight $w(ij)$ to obtain the weighting $\overline{w}$. \item Let ${\cal V}$ consist of all the sets $V_i$ and $E_{ij}$. \end{itemize}